Our Services

 Helpful Resources

-There are several factors to consider: abnormal results when you feel fine are often due to five causes, including early-stage conditions without symptoms, normal biological variation, temporary influences like dehydration, recent illness, exercise, stress, or not fasting, medication or supplement effects, and simple lab or testing errors.
+Abnormal lab results when you feel fine usually stem from five common causes: early-stage conditions without symptoms, normal biological variation, temporary influences (dehydration, recent illness, exercise, stress, or skipping fasting), medication or supplement effects, and lab or testing errors.

 Hearing that you have abnormal labs no symptoms can feel confusing.
 If you feel perfectly fine, how can something be wrong?